Roadmap to this page

 “It's Just War”

 Genocides - like the Holocaust - often occur during war.
 Indeed, genocide and war go hand-in-hand.
-Of course, not every war is a genocide.
-But as this website will show, what is happening in Gaza is unique.
-It is not simply another war, however terrible war can be.
-There has never been a war in history where 80% of the country has been decimated, 100% of the population displaced and 70% of deaths women and children.
+While not every war is a genocide, this website aims to show that what is happening in Gaza is not “a normal war.”
+As journalist Branco Marcetic writes in “Israel’s Gaza War Is One of History’s Worst Crimes Ever,” Israel's war in Gaza combines a staggeringly high death rate, shocking violence toward children, unparalleled physical destruction, and a world-historical famine.
+The world has, by objective measure, never seen anything like this.
+There has never been a war in history where 90% of the country has been decimated, 100% of the population displaced and 70% of deaths women and children.

 Genocide Requires Total Annihilation